Frequently Asked Questions

 A. Education funding is increasingly tied to high-stakes testing on reading, math and science, with a particular focus on STEM subjects – science, technology, engineering, and math.
 While important, this emphasis is leaving civics as a secondary subject or in some cases, not being taught at all.

 Q. How does the Civics Education Initiative address this problem?

-Q. How do immigrants taking the test compare to our own High School students?
+Q. How do people seeking citizenship who are taking the test compare to our own High School students?

-A. According to the U. S. Citizenship and Immigration Services (USCIS), 92% of immigrants who take the required civics test for citizenship pass.
+A. According to the U. S. Citizenship and Immigration Services (USCIS), 92% of those seeking citizenship who take the required civics test for citizenship pass.
 Yet, studies of Oklahoma and Arizona High School students showed less than 4% of students passing the same test.
 (Source: Daily Kos http://tinyurl.com/pphtqke)